chef-training/introduction_to_testing/scene_03.md

 -

+Here we see a lint cop named AmbiguousOperator with its description and a link to the Rubocop documentation.

+-

-With this information you could then test a single cop at a time given the name with the parameter **--only COPNAME**.
+With this information you could then test a single cop at a time; given the name with the parameter **--only COPNAME**.

 -